Browse and view photos in Photos on Mac

 In the Photos app on your Mac, choose View > Enter Full Screen.

-Leave full-screen view: Position the pointer at the top of the screen until the menu bar appears, then choose View > Exit Full Screen or press the Escape key.
+To leave full-screen view, press the Escape key.
+You can also position the pointer at the top of the screen until the menu bar appears, and then choose View > Exit Full Screen.

 Hide photos from view

 You can hide selected photos and show them only when you want to work with them.